wilbo/PaperDoodle/README.md

     $ npm install
     $ npm start

-browse to localhost:3001 and start doodling. :)
+browse to localhost:3001 and start doodling :)